s-mv/smvm/docs/BYTECODE.md

 `opcode -> mode bits and width bits -> register bits -> data`

 1. The opcode takes 6 bits.
-2. The mode bits consistitute of 3, 2-bit pairs.
-Each pair corresponds to one operand.
+2. The mode bits consistitute of 3, 3-bit groups.
+Each group corresponds to one operand.
 3. The width bits constitute of 3, 2-bit pairs.
 Each pair, again, is tied to one operand.